hernancollazo/check_bacula_jobs/README.md

 ### Installation

-Since it is an active check, it is best used with NRPE.
+Since it's an active check, it's best used with NRPE.

 ```sh
 $ cd /tmp/